EvilFlowersCatalog/EvilFlowersViewer/README.md

     - Click on share where your function will take care of given inputs
     - Your function returns link for your shared document
     - Our viewer will generate QR Code of given link
-- Citate export in BibTeX, BibLaTeX, RIS and bibliography
+- Citation export in BibTeX, BibLaTeX, RIS and bibliography
 - Changing themes

 ## Features Under Development